-This is the second in a series of three articles exploring how we can improve the odds for future valuation multiples by Connecting Stories to Statistics:
+This is the second in a series of three articles exploring how we can improve the odds for our strategic investments by Quantifying Our Stories in Scenarios:

 Step 1: For Future Events

 Benchmark Capital co-founder Bill Gurley recommended as “iconic” for “its lucidity, applicability, and therefore overall usefulness,” the concept of “Invisible Asymptotes” described by former Amazon strategic planner Eugene Wei:

 It didn't take long for me to see that our visibility out a few months, quarters, and even a year was really accurate (and precise!).
 What was more of a puzzle, though, was the long-term outlook.
 Every successful business goes through the famous S-curve, and most companies, and their investors, spend a lot of time looking for that inflection point towards hockey-stick growth.
 But just as important, and perhaps less well studied, is that unhappy point later in the S-curve, when you hit a shoulder and experience a flattening of growth.

 By producing many cases for events as illustrated in our previous article, Step 1: Quantify Our Stories in Scenarios for Future Events, we can drive cases for business model characteristics’ long-term asymptotes, such as those below (if you are reading on a smartphone, flipping to landscape mode helps with these interactive charts):

 The Bullet Point Network Platform includes a Curve Model with intelligence built in to interpolate realistically from different cases for each characteristic’s long-term asymptote into different cases for its value over all intervening periods, such as years or quarters.

 The charts below depict 100 cases for virtualgoods.shop’s future annual revenue in 3 target markets, from first and narrowest to last and broadest, based on the supporting evidence and judgments hinted at in the last article.